masak/emmabot/README.md

-* Very low-priority, but still possibly relevant in the future: if/when we expand beyond just Rakudo Star modules, the bot should also include information about whether or not the module is a Rakudo Star module.
+* Very low-priority, but still possibly relevant in the future: if/when we expand beyond just Rakudo Star modules, the bot should also include information about whether or not the module is a **Rakudo Star module**.